-According to National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), back pain affects approximately 8 in 10 people.
-Lack of regular exercise and presence of other diseases (e.g. arthritis, osteoporosis, disc disease) may contribute to back pain.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), back pain affects approximately 8 in 10 people.
+Lack of regular exercise and the presence of other diseases (e.g. arthritis, osteoporosis, disc disease) may contribute to back pain.
 However, one of the most common factors is often related to poor posture, occupations that require heavy lifting or simply sitting through most of the day at a desk or in a car.
 Sitting for long periods of time shortens and tightens a muscle called iliopsoas (il-e-o-SO-us).

 What is the iliopsoas?

-It is composed of three muscles: psoas major, psoas minor, and iliacus.
+It is composed of three muscles: psoas major, psoas minor, and iliac.
 Psoas major and psoas minor lie in the back wall of the abdomen; whereas, the iliacus attaches to the inside of the hip bone.
 These muscles join together to insert in the leg bone called the femur.
 We rely on this particular muscle for standing, walking, and running.
 It is a very strong muscle that brings your knee up toward your chest, similar to a sitting position.
 It also bends the trunk forward and it can raise the trunk like when you are doing a sit-up.
 Moreover, iliopsoas helps stabilize posture while standing.

 How does the iliopsoas lead to back pain?

 Iliopsoas has often been clinically implicated in low back pain.
 As mentioned above, prolonged sitting and heavy lifting overwork the muscle.
 As a result, it shortens the length of the muscle which may rotate the pelvis forward and downward.
 This increases the curve in the lower back which bears more weight and stress onto the spine, also known as lumbar lordosis.
 The shortened muscle may limit hip extension and develop trigger points that may mimic deep and achy pain to the hip, leg and low back.
-Furthermore, there is a lot of discomfort when you go from sitting to standing position.
+Furthermore, there is a lot of discomforts when you go from sitting to standing position.

 What can I do?